jmacdotorg/microformats2-perl/README.md

 Microformats2 is the successor to Microformats.
 While similar in intent and execution, their implementations are very different.
 Rather than using the pre-defined vocabularies of its predecessor, Microformats2 uses a relatively simple set of rules that allow for limitless user-definable labels for metadata items and their constituent properties.

-For more information about Microformats2, please see L<http://microformats.org/wiki/microformats2>.
+For more information about Microformats2, please see http://microformats.org/wiki/microformats2.

-=head1 AUTHOR
+## Author

 Jason McIntosh (jmac@jmac.org)

+## Other contributors

+The tests found in `t/microformats-v2` are based on prior work by the Microformats community, canonically stored at https://github.com/microformats/tests/tree/master/tests/microformats-v2.